Skip to main content

 Patients treated with oral Janus kinase inhibitors for inflammatory conditions are at risk for developing serious infections that may lead to hospitalization or death.
 Reported infections include:

 References: 1.
-OPZELURA [Prescribing information].
+OPZELURA Prescribing Information.
 Wilmington, DE: Incyte Corporation.
 2. Data on File.
 Incyte Corporation.
 3. Rosmarin D, Pandya AG, Grimes P, et al. Efficacy and safety of ruxolitinib cream for the treatment of vitiligo: 24-week results from 2 randomized, double-blind phase 3 studies.
 Presented at the 30th European Academy of Dermatology and Venereology (EADV) Congress; September 29−October 2, 2021; Virtual.
 4. Rosmarin D, Pandya AG, Lebwohl M, et al. Ruxolitinib cream for treatment of vitiligo: a randomised, controlled, phase 2 trial.
 Lancet.
 2020;396(suppl):110-120. doi:10.1016/S0140-6736(20)30609-7 5.
 Rosmarin D, Passeron T, Pandya AG, et al. Efficacy and safety of ruxolitinib cream monotherapy for the treatment of vitiligo: results from two 52 week phase 3 studies.
 Presented at the American Academy of Dermatology Annual Meeting; March 25–29, 2022; Boston, MA.
 6. Rosmarin D, Sebastian M, Amster M, et al. Facial and total vitiligo area scoring index response shift during 104 weeks of ruxolitinib cream treatment for vitiligo: results from the open-label arm of the TRuE-V long-term extension phase 3 study.
+Presented at the American Academy of Dermatology Annual Meeting; March 17–21, 2023; New Orleans, LA.
+7. Harris JE, Papp K, Forman SB, et al. Relapse and maintenance of clinical response in the randomized withdrawal arm of the TRuE-V long-term extension phase 3 study of ruxolitinib cream in vitiligo.
 Presented at the American Academy of Dermatology Annual Meeting; March 17–21, 2023; New Orleans, LA.